bu3alwa/personal-dashboard/README.md

-This is a work in progress of a personal dashboard where it fits daily needs and wants in one location.
+This is a personal dashboard that has daily needs such as: RSS Feeds, Market Data,

 ## Getting Started